sun-alf/aimnas/README.md

 # BRAINMOD

 Basically, it is AIMNAS mod tuned up to have more realistic game experience.
-I had no idea on how to call this modding work, so I named it BRAINMOD which stands for "Basic Realism Adjustments Is Not a MOD".
+I had no idea on how to call this modding work, so I named it BRAINMOD what stands for "Basic Realism Adjustments Is Not a MOD".
+Executable files are included.
 Please look for all reference information about AIMNAS in README.md of "core" branch.

 #### Contents
 This MOD includes all updates and bug fixes from "core" branch.